jamesben6688/coding/detail/code2.md

 print(result)  # Output the points of the minimum intersection set
 ```

-38.
-N个棋手下棋。There is a
-chess
-contest
-between
-N
-players.Each
-chess
-player
-has
-a
-distinct
-rank(positive
-integer
-number
-from

-1
-to
-N).
-We
-assume
-that in a
-chess
-game
-between
-two
-players, the
-player
-ranked
-higher
-always
-wins.The
-ranks
-remain
-constant
-during
-the
-contest.
-Unfortunately, we
-don
-'t know the player ranks.
-But we know the outcome of M games in the following format:
-Player  # 1 won #2
-Player  # 2 won #4
+38. N个棋手下棋。There is a chess contest between N players.Each chess player has a distinct rank(positive integer number from  1 to N).
+We assume that in a chess game between two players, the player ranked higher always wins.The ranks remain constant during the contest.
+Unfortunately, we don 't know the player ranks.
+But we know the outcome of M games in the following format: Player  # 1 won #2 Player  # 2 won #4 ...
+Given the results of M games above, are there any players whose rank can be precisely determined?"
-...
-Given
-the
-results
-of
-M
-games
-above, are
-there
-any
-players
-whose
-rank
-can
-be
-precisely
-determined?
 使用拓补排序 + BFS解决
 ```python
 from collections import defaultdict, deque